 The import of values for custom fields is supported and works identically to the standard event fields.
 See example 3 below.

 Please proceed in the following way:

 "Subject","Start Date","Start Time","End Date","End Time","All Day Event","Location","Who","Description" "Project Meeting","02/12/2016","2:00pm","02/12/2016","4:00pm","False","Conf.
 Room A","John, Mark","" Linda in Paris,02/15/2016,,02/15/2016,,True,Paris,Linda,In case of emergencies I am reachable by email.
 "Team Meeting","02/15/2016","9:00am","02/15/2016","11:00am","False","Conf.
 Room B","Linda, John","## Meeting Agenda * Project review * Next steps * Next meeting " "","02/12/2016","","02/12/2016","","True","","","Minimum record values"

 - The order of fields does not matter.
-Important is that all lines use the same order.
+However, it is important that all lines, including the header line, use the same field order.

 - Field values can span multiple lines.

-- Field values must be wrapped in quote characters (“…”) if the field value contains commas or spans multiple lines.
-Otherwise quotes are optional.
+- Field values must be wrapped in quote characters (“…”) if the field values contain the field delimiter (comma, semicolon, or pipe character) or span multiple lines.
+Otherwise, quotes are optional.

 - If a field value contains the quote character, it must be escaped by doubling it, e.g. a field value of

 "The importance of the "" character"